Learn about why location-based sales tax exists, and why it might be included on your paid Webflow plans.

 It’s important to keep in mind that local laws can change.
 If you are not charged a location-based sales tax now, it doesn’t mean your local jurisdiction’s tax requirements won’t change in the future.

-If your billing address results in a location-based tax, taxes will be collected on account plans, team plans, and site plans only.
+If your billing address results in a location-based tax, taxes will be collected on Workspace plans and Site plans only.
 (Currently, sales tax will not be charged on template purchases, overages, etc.)

 We are gradually rolling out sales tax on new customers’ Webflow subscriptions and existing customers’ subscriptions.

 For existing customer subscriptions, the change on your account will happen automatically and you will be notified in advance via email if you need to update your billing address, VAT Identification Number, or your tax exempt status.
-If you do need to make any of these updates, you can go to your Individual account or Team's Account settings to make those changes.
+If you do need to make any of these updates, you can go to your Workspace settings > Billing tab to make those changes.

 New user subscriptions will be taxed in specific US locations.